 - Stiff Muscles

-There are various withdrawal symptoms when a user chooses to discontinue using Morphine.
+There are various morphine withdrawal symptoms when a person chooses to discontinue using morphine.
 These include:

 - Watery Eyes